brokkr/poca/README.md

 -   Python 3.4 or later
 -   Third-party modules: `requests` `feedparser` `lxml` `mutagen`
 -   Pip will automatically install any one of these found missing
--   A unicode capable terminal is recommended
+-   A unicode capable terminal is recommended but not required

 Quickstart
 ----------